 Lachenalia unifolia Jacq. grows on sandy granitic or sandstone soils from Namaqualand to Bredasdorp.
 It has a single linear leaf that is banded with green and maroon and bell-shaped blue, pink, or light yellow flowers with white tips.
 Flowers are variable with short or long pedicels and anthers are included.
 Plants grow from 10 to 35 cm high and flowering is from August to October.
 Photos from Cameron McMaster taken at Darling, the Biedouw Valley, the Overberg, and Namaqualand.

 Lachenalia ventricosa Schltr. ex W. F. Barker grows in moist sandy areas usually in the Northwest Cape.
 Plants are from 20 to 48 cm high with a single leaf with undulate margins and sessile pale yellow flowers with white tips and exserted anthers.
 Flowering is from August to September.
-Photo by Alan Horstmann
+Photos by Alan Horstmann.

 Lachenalia viridiflora W. F. Barker is found on granite outcrops in the Southwest Cape.
 This species flowers relatively early in the season (May to July).
 Growing from 8 to 20 cm high, it has two lanceolate leaves and turquoise shortly pedicellate urn-shaped flowers with anthers included.
 Compared with other species the color is remarkably uniform over the entire flower with just the tips of both inner and outer segments being markedly darker.
 The first photo by Digby Boswell and the second from Rod Saunders.
 The third and fourth were taken by Susan Hayek at Telos Rare Bulbs Nursery owned by Diana Chapman.
 This Lachenalia is interesting to photograph because on the camera the turquoise color virtually glows.
 The final photograph by Pamela Slate shows bulblet formation on a leaf cutting.

-The photos below by Nhu Nguyen shows two different forms from above.
+The photos below by Nhu Nguyen show two different forms from above.
 Photos 1-2 show a very brightly blue colored form.
 Photos 3-4 show a form with green petal tips.

 Lachenalia youngii Baker is found in coastal areas in the southeast Cape.
 Growing from 7 to 30 cm high, it has two narrowly lanceolate leaves and bell-shaped flowers on long pedicels that are pale blue and pink with darker purplish pink markings.
 It flowers July-November.
 Photos from Cameron McMaster.

 Lachenalia zebrina W.F.Barker is a striking species with one ovate pale arching green leaf that is banded with purple and creamy flowers fading to red on long pedicels.
 Anthers are well exserted.
 It is found on rocky clay flats in the Western Karoo.
-Plants grow 10 to 30 cm high and flowering is August to October.
-Photos by Bob Rutemoeller and Mary Sue Ittner taken of the leaves September 2006 near Middelpos in the Roggeveld.
+Plants grow 10 to 30 cm high and flower from August to October.
+Photos by Bob Rutemoeller and Mary Sue Ittner were taken of the leaves September 2006 near Middelpos in the Roggeveld.
 The third photo was taken by Rod Saunders.
-The last photo is of a plant growing in a disturbed area near the village of Loxton by Rogan Roth.
+The fourth photo is of a plant growing in a disturbed area near the village of Loxton by Rogan Roth.
 The last photo was taken by Alan Horstmann.